-The Center For Disease Control (CDC) reported that there are 776,093 coronavirus cases and 41,758 deaths as of April 21, 2020.
-The number of death cases has doubled again this week and coronavirus lifting restrictions in the United States.
-Many people are reading Coronavirus a nation at war – week four.
+The Center For Disease Control (CDC) reported 776,093 coronavirus cases and 41,758 deaths as of April 21, 2020.
+The number of death cases has doubled again this week, and coronavirus lifting restrictions in the United States.

 The math models show we are at the top of our curve.
 The question now is how long we stay at the top of the curve until we begin our decline on the backside of the curve.
 The curve shows we are in the middle of the storm and that the total cases are still increasing but slowly.